- You are here:

 Then there is the task of how to measure flow.
 And here the choice can be huge:

 - mechanical flowmeters like positive displacement meters or oval gear meters,

-- pressure based meters like the ubiquitous orifice plate or equally popular venturi meter,
+- differential pressure based meters like the ubiquitous orifice plate or equally popular venturi meter,

 - thermal mass meters,

 - vortex meters, electromagnetic, ultrasonic and coriolis flow meters

 - and not forgetting laser and acoustic doppler methods.

 All of these types of flow meter have their place; some being more suited to a particular application than others.
 Many factors may influence your choice when selecting a flow meter, including: